Bless (manga)

 Bless (ブレス, Buresu) is a Japanese manga series written and illustrated by Yukino Sonoyama.
 It began serialization in Kodansha's shōnen manga magazine Shōnen Magazine Edge in January 2022.
 After the final issue of the magazine was released in October 2023, it was transferred to the Monthly Shōnen Sirius magazine in December that same year.
+An anime television series adaptation produced by A-1 Pictures is set to premiere in January 2027.
+A live-action drama adaptation will be streamed worldwide on Amazon Prime Video in Q2 2027.

 Plot

 At Aoiyama High, a high school known for producing up-and-coming students seeking to enter showbiz or become beauty professionals, first-year Aia Udagawa longs to be a makeup artist.
-However, he keeps his dream to himself because he's convinced he won't be good enough due to people disregarding his interest in it in the past.
-His classmate Jun Sumisaki longs to be a model, but she keeps her dream to herself because it's not how other people see her because of her timid nature and freckles.
+However, he keeps his dream to himself because he is convinced he will not be good enough due to people disregarding his interest in it in the past.
+His classmate Jun Sumisaki longs to be a model, but she keeps her dream to herself because it is not how other people see her because of her timid nature and freckles.
 After being lumped into a team for their school's Aoi Con Festival, a high-profile runway show produced by the students, Aia and Jun finds themselves as stylist and model.
 Finding courage and inspiration in each other, Aia and Jun form a profound bond where they can reveal who they really are and gain the confidence to chase their dreams.

 Following a successful show in Aoi Con, Aia is contacted by Hikaru "Daiya" Oya, a famous model who is also a successful hair and makeup artist that Aia idolizes and has a close connection to.
 Daiya pushes Aia to join Mirror, a new makeup school that Daiya and his fellow makeup artists created to teach their craft, allowing Aia to refine his skills along with his peers and meet other pros.
 Meanwhile, Jun tries to find modeling gigs, which leads to more collaborations with Aia and catching the eyes of respected veterans in the fashion industry.
 Together, Aia and Jun take on challenges of defying expectations and navigate an industry that upholds strict beauty standards and values talent over hard work.